How to Improve Female Fertility: 5 Fertility-Promoting Habits for Women with PCOS

 What’s PCOS got to do with infertility?

-There’s still lots that experts don’t understand about the causes and symptoms of PCOS, however, it’s widely thought that infertility in people with PCOS is caused by a hormonal imbalance.
+There’s still lots that experts don’t understand about the causes and symptoms of PCOS, however, it’s widely thought that infertility in women with PCOS is caused by a hormonal imbalance.

 If you’re experiencing fertility difficulties as a symptom of PCOS, talk to your GP about treatment options available to you to help you conceive.
 In the meantime, here are 5 fertility-promoting lifestyle changes to give you the best chance of falling pregnant.